Skip to article frontmatterSkip to article content

 Enx,ny,nz=2π22mL2(nx2+ny2+nz2)E_{n_x, n_y, n_z} = \frac{\hbar^2 \pi^2}{2m L^2} \left(n_x^2 + n_y^2 + n_z^2 \right)

-• To approximate the partition function at high temperatures (many levels populated), we replace the discrete sum with an integral:
+• At high temperatures (many levels populated), we replace the discrete sum with an integral:

 Z=(VnQ)NN!Z = \frac{(V n_Q)^N}{N!}